asherikov/ccws/README.md

-- Documentation generation for the whole workspace using `doxygen`, similar to https://github.com/mikepurvis/catkin_tools_document, but `doxygen` configuration is exposed and kept in the workspace.
+- Documentation generation for the whole workspace using `doxygen`, similar to https://github.com/mikepurvis/catkin_tools_document, but `doxygen` configuration and index html page are exposed and kept in the workspace.

 - Various static checks as in https://github.com/sscpac/statick, but with more flexibility (see `make/static_checks.mk`), in particular: